raspberrypilearning/fart-detector/README.md

 ![](images/cover.png)

 All kids understand that farts are funny.
-As we grow older some of us lose our sense of humour in this area.
+As we grow older, some of us lose our sense of humour in this area.
 You'll be glad to hear we believe that building a real working fart detector has both educational and comedic value.
-If you have a relative or dog who frequently likes to stink up the family home you'll be able to provide the advanced warning necessary to evacuate the room.
+If you have a relative or dog who frequently likes to stink up the family home, you'll be able to provide the advanced warning necessary to evacuate the room.

 ## Lesson objectives

 - Understand the difference between analogue and digital
 - Understand binary counting
-- Understand voltage, current and resistence
+- Understand voltage, current and resistance
 - Understand how an air quality sensor works
 - Understand fart potency